kjosib/sophie/sophie/Sophie.md

 * Things like `:foo` (words beginning with a colon) refer to parse actions, defined elsewhere.
 You can ignore them.
 * The vertical-bar character `|` sits between equally-valid alternatives.
 * Something like `optional(foo)` means a reference to the `optional` macro.
 These are defined later on in this file.
-* You occasionally see a dot before a symbol, as in `NIL`.
+* You occasionally see a dot before a symbol, as in `.CASE`.
 You can ignore these dots.

 ```
 start -> export_section import_section typedef_section define_section main_section END '.' :Module